Test of Biden's agenda looms after he signs bill to avert government shutdown | Politics

 President Joe Biden's agenda faced a key test on Thursday among fellow Democrats as the House of Representatives prepared a vote on a $1 trillion infrastructure bill that progressives have threatened to block unless there is also a deal on a larger social spending plan.

 President Joe Biden's agenda faced a key test on Thursday among fellow Democrats as the House of Representatives prepared a vote on a $1 trillion infrastructure bill that progressives have threatened to block unless there is also a deal on a larger social spending plan.
-Congress earlier on Thursday wrestled Washington back from the brink of a government shutdown, which would have been a black eye for Democrats, by voting to continue funding the government through Dec.
+Congress earlier on Thursday wrestled Washington back from the brink of a government shutdown by voting to continue funding the government through Dec.
 3. Biden signed the measure before funding was to run out at midnight.

 "There’s so much more to do.
 But the passage of this bill reminds us that bipartisan work is possible and it gives us time to pass longer-term funding to keep our government running and delivering for the American people," Biden said in a statement.
 The House approved the measure in a bipartisan 254-175 vote, hours after it passed the Senate by 65-35.

-With that hurdle overcome, Biden and House Speaker Nancy Pelosi scrambled to piece together a vote in order to go forward with the infrastructure plan that has already passed the Senate with bipartisan support.
+With that hurdle overcome, Biden and House Speaker Nancy Pelosi scrambled to piece together a vote to go forward with an infrastructure plan that has already passed the Senate with bipartisan support.
 The two spoke on the phone on Thursday afternoon about the situation, a source familiar with the call said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)